rivayama/docbot/README.md

 	$ export QIITA_ACCESS_TOKEN=your_qiita_access_token_here

-You can get Slack API token at: https://my.slack.com/services/new/bot And Qiita access token: https://qiita.com/settings/tokens/new
+You can get Slack API token at: https://my.slack.com/services/new/bot

+and Qiita access token at: https://qiita.com/settings/tokens/new

 ## Run bot